BRVC-ORG/Prospectus/README.md

 30 September

+- Possible dCEH exam question (web3 threat surveying, with web1, web2 esque bad actors acting-as-beligerents): Some rogue element decides to adopt the ubiquitous copy symbol (comprised of two rounded-edged squares) as theirs and deems it their default homepage symbol or verified checkmark en-kind for their faction's version of web3 or web5.
+Labels each square 'HeadQuarters,' i.e.,: HeadQuartersHeadQuarters.
+Subtly implying without overtly saying that classically-defined programming language schema(s)/styleguide(s) are the focus of this bad-actor-collective's exploit(s).
+Argues EFF and the possibility of a Digital Geneva Conventions as default responses, incessantly, on all domains they so choose or known to frequent.
+Internally, they want to leave in suspension the possibility of 2x the effect of the French Revolution, but in jest, mentioning "just trying to understand CSS/PHP amirite?!"; soon after they only post Good Will Hunting MIT film-stills under an asyetunknown alias on some social media website, eventually mimicking a troll farm's activities, yet organically, strategically, in order to further obfuscate and confuse.

+    - What tool(s) to use to document?

+    - If none invented yet, which to invent?
+Use only OTP(s) to communicate with other Red/Blue/Yellow/White team members.

 - Scenario: some NationState decides, unilaterally, to start creating new words in Latin.
 But just one word: Lan.
 And attaches Vosotros rules to it, solely to go further than other countries in banning intra-country cryptocurrency mining.
 Effectively inventing a word just to begin to persecute any and all connected ASICs and Nodes, using State-sanctioned language that said State would easily say it holds no ownership over.
 In essence: Romance linguistic(s) weaponized; libel law(s) captured and hollowed-out...or just classical escalation a-la-metasploitation

 - Bitcoin: A Peer-to-Peer Electronic Cash System; Discussion Paper § 6/SEP/2025 Alternate Late Summer 2025 Working Version 1.1ü